eralpship/web-dev-workshop/docs/setup.md

 I suggest we continue with the docker container from this repository, so let's...

-For this workshop, I set the project up for you that we have the same setup to start from.
-If you would make your own project from scratch, you could create it up with [vite's scaffolding utility](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).
-Vite is the bundler we are using in this project, we will learn about it later.
-Using the utility if you'd run the command `npm create vite@latest your-project-name-here -- --template react-swc-ts` you'd generate a pretty similar boilerplate.

-We typically use project generators to create react projects nowadays.
-Because configuring tooling is trivial yet it takes time.
-If you are interested, you can set the project by yourself manually, for that see [how to create a react project here](https://react.dev/learn/start-a-new-react-project)

-I suggest we continue with the docker container from this repository, so let's...

 ## Build & run docker container

 - Start docker desktop if it is not running already